mjao1/cnn-fpga/README.md

 # cnn-fpga
 ## Project Overview
-This project implements a LeNet-5 Convolutional Neural Network (CNN) architecture created by RTL Verilog and designed for for a real-time handwritten digit recognition.
-The CNN is trained on the MNIST dataset and optimized for hardware acceleration.
+This project implements a LeNet-5 Convolutional Neural Network (CNN) in RTL Verilog/SystemVerilog for real-time handwritten digit recognition.
+The CNN is trained on the MNIST dataset and optimized for FPGA deployment using uniform Q1.7 fixed-point quantization.

 <img src="./python/plots/predictions.png" width="70%" alt="MNIST Recognition">